Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 ### Luke Scovel
+1) I learned that planning is crucial.
+We had a more of a vague plan at the beginning of the project and it caused some confusion.
+At the end we had to crunch to get everything done.
+2) I discovered that effective communication is crucial.
+Initially we faced some challenges, but improving our communication made a difference.
+3) I learned that understanding the tools and technologies beforehand is essential.
+Early in the project I struggled with integrating the React app with the backend which showcased the need for better preparation.

 ### William Brennan
 1) I learned that a constant feedback loop is required in order to deliver a product that meets customer expectations.
 Meetings with teachers and TA's can help clarify project requirements and reduce grading confusion.